kaplansinan/OCTRetImageGen_CLcVAE/INSTALL.md

 ## Development Stack

-One may use Docker to conduct experiments descibed in the paper.
+One may use Docker to conduct experiments described in the paper.
 To do so, simply follow the instructions below to install the development environment.

 ### :whale: Docker Instructions

 1. Change working directory to Docker: `cd Docker`

-2. Build Docker image for developement by running `build.sh`.
+2. Build Docker image for development by running `build.sh`.